18prajwal/Employee/README.md

 HundresTaskCachedThread class utilises the already existing threads which will be idle such that the next tasks are done by the already created threads.

+SchedularExecutor implents Runnable and it schedules the thread.